 No single solution can successfully remedy racial and ethnic disparities in mental health care, says Harvard University’s Margaret Alegria, Ph.D.

-“This is a serious public-health issue that is not thought of as a serious public-health issue,” said Alegria at a forum sponsored by APA’s Division of Diversity and Health Equity at APA’s 2014 annual meeting in New York in May.
+“This is a serious public-health issue that is not thought of as a serious public-health issue,” said Alegria at a forum sponsored by the American Society of Hispanic Psychiatry and APA’s Division of Diversity and Health Equity at APA’s 2014 annual meeting in New York in May.
 “Existing policies are just not sufficient.”

 “The onset of mental illness may be lower among minorities, but persistence is greater,” said Alegria.
 “Minorities receive only half the services compared with non-Hispanic white people, and they receive less care even within the same [health care] systems.”